leonpalafox/MLClass/README.md

 - Final Project will be 60% of the Final Evaluation.
     - The final project will consist in the correct use and validation of one Machine Learning technique in a dataset related to the student field of study.
-	- The students can form teams of up to three persons. o	Graduate students and teams need to write an 8-page report on the data, methodology and conclusions.
-In addition, make a 10-minute presentation of their work. o	Undergraduate students and teams need to write a 5-page report on the data, methodology and conclusions.
+	- The students can form teams of up to three persons.
+	- Graduate students and teams need to write an 8-page report on the data, methodology and conclusions.
+In addition, make a 10-minute presentation of their work.
+	- Undergraduate students and teams need to write a 5-page report on the data, methodology and conclusions.
 They can write an 8-page report for extra credit.
 Students have to make a 5-minute presentation of their work.
-Students can do a 10-minute presentation for extra credit. o	Teams consisting of Graduate and Undergraduate students need to write an 8-page report and prepare a 10-minute presentation.
+Students can do a 10-minute presentation for extra credit.
+	- Teams consisting of Graduate and Undergraduate students need to write an 8-page report and prepare a 10-minute presentation.
 Undergraduate students in the team will be given extra credit.
-•	In class participation will be 40% of the Final Evaluation o	In class participation will consist on programming assignments, assigned readings reports and two quizzes.
+- In class participation will be 40% of the Final Evaluation
+	- In class participation will consist on programming assignments, assigned readings reports and two quizzes.
-	Graduate students quizzes will consists of five questions and Undergraduate students’ quizzes will consist of four questions.
-Undergraduate students can answer the five questions for extra credit. o	Assignments for Graduate students will have extra requirements.
+		- Graduate students quizzes will consists of five questions and Undergraduate students’ quizzes will consist of four questions.
+Undergraduate students can answer the five questions for extra credit.
+	- Assignments for Graduate students will have extra requirements.
 Undergraduate students can meet these requirements for extra credit.

 There will be an additional 10% extra credit opportunity by submitting additional reports, extracurricular projects and extra participation during the classes.

 Homework assignments submitted after the established due date will be accepted.
 Assignments submitted after the due date will have a penalty of 20%.